SKT799/Self-Improving-Agentic-System/README.md

 <br/>

-### Three warehouse robots, each taught from scratch by trial and error to find the shortest route to its shelf — then thread through a crowd of people who never stop moving.
+### Three warehouse robots(agents), each taught from scratch by trial and error to find the shortest route to its shelf — then thread through a crowd of people who never stop moving making the environment stochastic.

 No map handed down, no supervised data.
 Each robot runs its own **Q-Learning** brain, learns the grid by bumping into walls and getting rewarded for reaching its goal, and avoids the unpredictable humans at run time with a lightweight sense-and-sidestep policy.
-The whole thing plays out live in a custom **pygame** warehouse.
+In the environment agents learn where the obstacles are, where the goals are using reward & penality through TD-Learning.

 <br/>